will-cern/xroofit-readthedocs/docs/source/basics.rst

-Day 1: Variables, Models, Datasets, Workspaces
+Day 1: Variables, PDFs, Datasets, Workspaces
 ===========

 Today we introduce the terminology adopted throughout the rest of this course.
 We summarise of the basic building blocks of statistical analysis.